 cutting servings of sugar cookie fruit pizza

-There are 3 key components to this fruit pizza recipe – sugar cookie crust, cream cheese frosting and fresh fruit topping.
-Here’s everything you’ll need to make this simple, yet dazzling treat:
+There are 3 key components to this fruit pizza recipe: the chewy sugar cookie crust, cream cheese frosting and fresh fruit topping.

-• Sugar cookie crust.
-This sugar cookie crust recipe is so good, I wouldn’t blame you if you just want to make regular sugar cookies with it!
-It’s a pretty typical cookie recipe, containing flour, baking soda, salt, butter, sugar, egg, vanilla extract and cream of tartar.
+• Fruit pizza crust.
+This crust recipe is so good, I wouldn’t blame you if you just want to make regular sugar cookies with it!
+It’s a pretty typical sugar cookie recipe, containing all-purpose flour, baking soda, salt, unsalted butter, sugar, whole egg, vanilla extract and cream of tartar.

 • Cream cheese frosting.
 This frosting is thick, tangy and pretty much heavenly, especially when combined with a jumbo sugar cookie!
 You’ll need cream cheese, powdered sugar, butter and vanilla extract.

 • Fresh fruit.
 So many options here.
-My mom always used strawberries, blueberries and kiwi, so that’s what I love, but choose any favorites.
+My mom always uses strawberries, blueberries and kiwi, so that’s what I love, but choose any combination of fruits.
 Other options that would work great are grapes, mangoes, peaches, mandarin oranges, pineapple and/or raspberries.

 • Fruit pizza glaze.
-A simple mix of water and apricot preserves to brush over the fruit.
-You can skip this step, but I like the way it makes the fruit glisten.
+A simple mix of water and apricot preserves or apple jelly to brush over the fruit.
+You can skip this step, but I like the way it makes the fruit glisten and adds just an extra bit of sweetness.

 To make sugar cookie dough crust:

 1. Preheat oven, prepare pan.
-Preheat the oven to 350ºF.
-Spray a full-size cookie sheet (26×18-inch) with nonstick cooking spray.
-Or half the recipe and use a half-size cookie sheet (18×13-inch).
+Heat oven to 350ºF.
+Spray a full-size cookie sheet (26×18-inch) with nonstick cooking spray or line with parchment paper.
+You can also half the recipe and use a half-size cookie sheet (18×13-inch).
 Pan size doesn’t have to be exact, just close measurements.

 2. Mix ingredients.
 In a large bowl, cream together the butter and sugar until smooth.
 Mix in eggs and vanilla.
 Add the dry ingredients and mix until combined.